BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 Quick ask: If you know anyone else who might benefit from something similar, I'd love if you could send them my way.

-I'm offering free audits to see how AI/automation could help their business — no pressure, just value.
+I'm offering free audits to see how AI/automation could help their business: no pressure, just value.

 They can book here: cal.com/daveblank